Riverdale Park, Maryland

-Riverdale Park, formerly known and often referred to as Riverdale, is a semi-urban town in Prince George's County, Maryland, United States, a suburb in the Washington, D.C. metropolitan area.
-The population was 6,955 as of the 2010 U.S. Census.
-The population as of 2019 is approximately 7,304, according to the US Census Bureau and other entities.
+Riverdale Park, formerly known and often referred to as Riverdale, is a semi-urban town in Prince George's County, Maryland, United States, a suburb in the Washington, D.C., metropolitan area.
+The population was 7,351 as of the 2020 census.

 History

 Riverdale Park and the neighboring community of West Riverdale developed in the late 19th century as streetcar suburbs in central Prince George's County.
 The town is located approximately seven miles northeast of downtown Washington, D.C.
 The area is also bisected by the heavily traveled Baltimore Avenue (U.S. Route 1).
 The city of College Park is located to the north, the town of University Park to the west across Baltimore Avenue, the town of Edmonston to the east and southeast, and Hyattsville is located to the south and southwest.